Skip to main content

 Solutions for common issues with Data Center formulas or Data Sets

-Written by Patrick Gruhn
+Written by Anton E

-Updated over a week ago
+Updated over 9 months ago

 🎯 For Admins.
 This feature, formally called Planning metrics, is included in the Pro Plan and up.
 Reach out to our support team if you'd like to try it out.